Jenny LeClue: Development

-The game had a successful crowdfunding campaign.
-With a goal of $65,000, it reached $105,797 by August 2014.
-It was released for iOS, Microsoft Windows, macOS, and Linux on September 19, 2019, it was released for Nintendo Switch on August 25, 2020 and will be released for PlayStation 4 later in the near future.
-For the iOS version, it was released on the Apple Arcade service.
+The game was launched through a successful crowdfunding campaign on Kickstarter.
+With a goal of $65,000, it reached $105,797 from 3,969 backers by August 2014.
+It was released for iOS, Microsoft Windows, macOS, and Linux on September 19, 2019, and for Nintendo Switch on August 25, 2020.
+A version for PlayStation 4 was also announced.
+The iOS version was released through the Apple Arcade service.

+Future

+In May 2022, Mografi announced on social media that a sequel to Jenny LeClue was in development.